Oakland launches guaranteed pay plan for low-income people

 A form of guaranteed income could take effect for many parents this year as part of the latest federal stimulus package.
 Congress expanded the child tax credit, with the goal of giving many parents monthly payments of up to $300 per month.
 Those payments are temporary.

-In California, a proposal by Assemblyman Evan Low to give $1,000 a month to adults with certain incomes could cost up to $129 billion annually — more than half the state’s general fund budget — paid for by a new 1% tax on incomes above $2 million.
+In California, a proposal by Assemblyman Evan Low to give $1,000 a month to adults with certain incomes could cost up to $129 billion annually — more than half the state’s total budget — paid for by a new 1% tax on incomes above $2 million.
+Low said that bill is unlikely to pass this year, but he said his goal is to get people comfortable with the idea.

+“The initial shock seems to wear off the more people are educated and realize the benefits of having more control over their lives,” Low said.

 Critics, including labor unions, worry such expensive programs could force the elimination of other safety net programs, like Social Security and food stamps.
 But Schaaf said she is unapologetic that “the social safety net programs must remain.”